andylytical/brewpi-scripts/README.md

 # Brewpi Scripts
 There are two parts to this repository:
 1. Automated install of BrewPi code and TiltHydrometer additions.
-1. Backup of brewlog data & offline-brewlog graph viewing
+1. Backup of brewlog data & view brewlog graphs offline

 ----